 The existence of dyslexia is not really a big surprise when you consider all the different areas of the brain that participate in decoding and interpreting written characters.
 There are a lot of moving parts, so to speak, that have to work in synchrony.
 Consider the fact that the eye sends a reversed image to the brain, which then has to swap it back around.
 Biology and inheritance is extremely variable, so you’ve got a recipe for some folks being wired a little differently when it comes to interpreting letters and words.

 As you would expect, having this condition can affect grades, socialization, anxiety, adapting to a new language for immigrants, and more.
-In areas where schools don’t have appropriate programs to help deal with dyslexia, kids with dyslexia may be home schooled.
-This can have a profound effect on the lives of children and parents.
+In areas where schools don’t have appropriate programs to help deal with dyslexia, kids with dyslexia may be homeschooled.
+This can have a profound effect on the lives of children and adults.

 Searching for the Perfect Font for Dyslexia

-Reading should be fun, not something to cause anxiety.
+Reading should be fun, not something to cause anxiety or stress.
 So I decided to look for a font to use for a version of “Misho of the Mountain” that makes it easier for kids with dyslexia.

 There are a number of fonts that make claims that they are easier to read.
 They use a combination of strategies to help readers differentiate letters: differently shaped letter bodies, reducing symmetry, longer descenders or embellishments to differentiate descenders and ascenders (I like to think of them as tails and flagpoles), thicker sections to “anchor” the letters at the baseline.